What free hosting options are there?

 Once you have defined your editorial line and determined a publication rate, you'll need to pick the best suited web hosting solution to bring your blog posts to the whole world.

 You might decide to code your blog yourself and maintain complete control over your site and your database.
-But you might also concentrate your content by going with a blog hosting solution that includes and automatically installs WordPress, with 20GB of data storage, 2 free email addresses, a free domain name, and a free SSL certificate.
+But you might also concentrate your content by going with a blog hosting solution that includes and automatically installs WordPress, with 20GB of data storage, a free domain name, and a free SSL certificate.

 What's the best web host for an online store?

 You have already determined your brand name, and established a catalog of your products, you'll now need a technical solution to make it possible for potential customers to find your products.
-The best E-commerce web hosting provider should link your custom web address to your e-commerce site, provide free email accounts, and make it possible for you to manage your catalog with a custom tool.
+The best E-commerce web hosting provider should link your custom web address to your e-commerce site, and make it possible for you to manage your catalog with a custom tool.

 You have the choice between the e-commerce option available for your WordPress site via the WooCommerce plugin and the Prestashop CMS, which though less affordable, is better suited for large product catalogs, or an e-commerce shop that you code yourself, at your convenience, but with a considerable investment in time, money, and work.

-WordPress's e-commerce solution can be implemented with basic hosting, 20 GB of storage, two free email accounts, a free SSL certificate, and automatic installation.
+WordPress's e-commerce solution can be implemented with basic hosting, 20 GB of storage, a free SSL certificate, and automatic installation.
 As for the Prestashop solution, we recommend going with a more robust solution, with the same basic properties but with 50 GB of disk space, up to 5 websites possible, and access to FTP accounts.

 What is shared hosting?